 BEGIN INSERT INTO employees (employee_id , last_name , department_id , salary) VALUES (100 , 'Feuerstein' , 10 , 200000); DBMS_OUTPUT.put_line (SQL%ROWCOUNT); END;

+Why would you nest blocks?
 You can put BEGIN before any set of one or more executable statements and follow it with END, creating a nested block for those statements.
-There are two key advantages of doing this: (1) defer allocation of memory for variables needed only within that nested block, and (2) constrain the propagation of an exception raised by one of the statements in the nested block.
+There are two key advantages of doing this:

 Consider the following block:

-It displays “Hello World!” when today’s date (returned by SYSDATE) is at least the first day of 2011; otherwise, it displays only the “Hello” message.
-Yet even when this block is run in 2010, it allocates memory for the l_message2 variable.
+This code displays “Hello World!” when today’s date (returned by SYSDATE) is at least the first day of the year 2021; otherwise, it displays only the “Hello” message.
+Yet even when this block is run in 2020, it allocates memory for the l_message2 variable.